George B. McClellan: Battle of Antietam

 The Battle of Antietam on September 17, 1862, was the single bloodiest day in American military history.
 The outnumbered Confederate forces fought desperately and well.
 Despite significant advantages in manpower, McClellan was unable to concentrate his forces effectively, which meant that Lee was able to shift his defenders to parry each of three Union thrusts, launched separately and sequentially against the Confederate left, center, and finally the right.
-McClellan was also unwilling, due to Porter's opinion, to employ his ample reserve forces to capitalize on localized successes.
+McClellan was also unwilling to employ his ample reserve forces to capitalize on localized successes.
 Historian James M. McPherson has pointed out that the two corps McClellan kept in reserve were in fact larger than Lee's entire force.
 The reason for McClellan's reluctance was that, as in previous battles, he was convinced he was outnumbered.